wp-plugins/eelv-newsletter/readme.txt

 <p>`[nl_reply_link val="it's fine" rep="fine"]`</p>
 <p>`[nl_reply_link val="Not at all" rep="no"]`</p>
 Links will be automaticly created with the e-mail address of the receipient.
 If the link is broken, with not enougth datas, a form will be displayed to complete it.

+= Reading tracking =
+* Check if your newsletters are readen or not
+* Clean your address book

 = Use skins =
 * You can create skins or use the default skin.